shadowc/jsfusion/README.md

 > properties.
 So you should only be passing down props when you want its
 > side effects to be implemented instantly, for example when any of the
 > components change this prop.

+> If you pass an Object as a prop value, avoid using the key '#parentProp'
+> as it is bound to cause errors!